-The logs are saved to flash memory (internal CF card) so records can't be lost in case of failures or restarts.
+The logs are saved to flash memory (internal CF card) so records can't lost in case of failures or restarts.
 The log buffer is circular, so newer messages overwrite older messages after the buffer is full.
 Administrators are instructed to monitor the log buffer using the show logging privileged CLI command to view the audit records.
 The first message displayed is the oldest message in the buffer.
-There are other associated commands to clear the buffer, to reset log buffer, etc. The size of the log buffer can be configured by users with sufficient privileges.
+There are other associated commands to clear the buffer, to reset log buffer, etc.